antheamonod/TropAlex/README.md

 ## Description of R Scripts

 The `Computing_Curvature` directory contains the following set of R scripts:
-* `Curvature2D.R` which computes the curvature of tropical triangles in the 3-dimensional tropical projective torus (plane)
+* `Curvature2D.R` which computes the Alexandrov curvature of tropical triangles in the 3-dimensional tropical projective torus (plane).
-* `CurvatureND.R` computes the curvature of tropical triangles in the n-dimensional tropical projective torus
+* `CurvatureND.R` computes the Alexandrov curvature of tropical triangles in the n-dimensional tropical projective torus.
+* `typeFunction.R` returns the combinatorial type of tropical triangle in the plane; there are five possibilities, please see the reference by Améndola and Monod (2021) for more details.
+* `ultrametricTrees.R` simulates sets of equidistant phylogenetic trees, where the distance from the root to every leaf is constant, and creates triangles where every tree is a vertex and computes its Alexandrov curvature.

+The `Sampling_Triangles` directory contains the following set of R scripts:
+* `experiments_n.R` samples tropical triangles by type and returns the proportion of their curvature type as a percentage.

+### Running Scripts and Reproducing Results

+To replicate results similar to those presented in Améndola and Monod (2021):
+1. Make sure that the current working directory contains all elements from this TropAlex repo;
+2. Run each R script separately.

 ## Relevant Citations
 Carlos Améndola and Anthea Monod.
 An Invitation to Tropical Alexandrov Curvature. arXiv:2105.07423.